nimblehq/ios-templates/.github/wiki/CodeMagic.md

 ## Installation

 1. Follow the setup instruction in [`README.md`](https://github.com/nimblehq/ios-templates#readme).

-2. To connect your repository to CodeMagic, please follow the instruction on this page: [Adding the app to CodeMagic](https://docs.codemagic.io/yaml-quick-start/building-a-native-ios-app).
+2. To connect the repository to CodeMagic, please follow the instruction on: [Adding the app to CodeMagic](https://docs.codemagic.io/yaml-quick-start/building-a-native-ios-app).

 3. Provide all the required variables and secrets.

-> The final project directory structure
+   The final project directory structure should be like this:

 ```
 ROOT